 When your teeth fall out it can be quite difficult to adjust to the way you look.
 A solution that is much more permanent than dentures would be dental implants.
 They can be fitted quickly and easily so that your other teeth aren’t negatively affected by the gap.
 Similarly, if you’re worried about how you might look with missing teeth you might want to think about getting dental implants fitted by a specialist.
 Once an implant is fitted it tends to last around fifteen years, but only if they are looked after correctly.
-There is a lot you should know about taking care of your dental implants, so consider the following five tips for the ultimate care and maintenance.
+There is a lot you should know about taking care of your dental implants, so consider the following five tips for ultimate care and maintenance.

 1. Quit Smoking and Reduce Alcohol Consumption

-Not only are drinking and smoking bad for your overall health, but they will also have a negative impact on your new implants.
+Not only are drinking and smoking bad for your overall health, but they will also have a negative impact on your new dental implants.
 Smoking will actually delay the healing process and weaken the bone structure, which contributes to excellent oral health.
 There is nothing stopping you from enjoying the odd glass of wine or beer, but too much of the good stuff will contribute to pain and sensitivity.

 2. Don’t Forget to Brush

 You need to care for your dental implants just as you would your normal teeth, but even moreso!
-There are special toothbrushes that are dedicated to patients with dental implants so that you can reach those tough areas more easily.
+There are special toothbrushes that are dedicated to patients with tooth implants so that you can reach those tough areas more easily.
 Make sure you brush at least twice a day for around three for four minutes to avoid the build up of plaque.

 3. Beware of the Foods You Eat